 Neuropathic pain occurs when nerves in the peripheral nervous system are injured or become damaged.
 The nerve fibers themselves are actually damaged, dysfunctional or injured, which makes them send false signals to pain centers in the brain.
 In addition, nerve function changes, both at the site of the injury and in areas around the injury.
 Neuropathy is most common in people who have diabetes, and it is caused by damage to the cells as a result of the disease.
-It can also result from injury, infection, some medications, and toxins.
+It can also result from excessive alcohol use, injury, infection, medical illnesses including kidney and thyroid disease, some medications especially chemotherapy, and exposure to lead or toxins.

 In most cases, neuropathy affects peripheral nerves, which are nerves outside the brain and spinal cord.
 Nerves in any area of the body can be affected and the condition may affect a single nerve, a group of nerves or all the nerves in an extremity.
 Autonomic nerves (nerves that control functions like breathing and digestion), motor or movement nerves and sensory nerves can all be affected.